 (000s) (\$)

 Current assets 15,491

 Property, plant, and equipment 35,669

 Intangible assets 52,495

-Deferred tax assets 4,200

 Right of use asset 3,482

-Goodwill 122,080
+Goodwill 124,427

-Total assets 233,417
+Total assets 231,564

-Current liabilities (8,360)
+Current liabilities (10,951

-Lease liability (3,482)
+Lease liability (3,482

-Stock-based compensation liability (10,454)
+Stock-based compensation liability (10,454

-Preferred share obligation due to Pason (25,244)
+Preferred share obligation due to Pason (25,000

-Deferred tax liability on intangibles acquired (12,336)
+Deferred tax liability (8,136

-Other long-term debt (13,179)
+Other long-term debt (13,179

-Total liabilities (73,055)
+Total liabilities (71,202

 Net assets acquired 160,362

-Fair value of Total Consideration

 (000s) (\$)

 Cash paid at closing 77,787

 Fair value of previously held equity interest 82,575

 Fair value of Total Consideration 160,362

 As a result of the Company obtaining control over IWS effective January 1, 2024, the Company's previously held interest in IWS was remeasured to fair value, resulting in a gain of \$50.8 million as a result of the derecognition of the \$31.8 million carrying value of Pason's previously held equity investment associated with IWS.
-This gain has been recognized in the line item "Other income" on the Condensed Consolidated Interim Statements of Operations, and is also added back as a non-cash adjustment to the Company's Cash Flow from Operations for the nine months ended September 30, 2024.
+This gain has been recognized in the line item "Other income" on the Consolidated Statements of Operations, and is also added back as a non-cash adjustment to the Company's Cash Flow from Operations for the year ended December 31, 2024.

 The fair value of the previously held equity interest of \$82.6 million in IWS was estimated by applying the per share exercise price of Pason's call option to acquire all remaining outstanding common shares of IWS to Pason's existing common share investment.
-The goodwill recognized as part of the IWS Transaction is attributable to the workforce of the acquired business and the growth opportunities associated with the Company's acquisition of IWS.
-The goodwill is not deductible for tax purposes, and all of the \$122.1 million of goodwill was assigned to Pason's new Completions segment.
-In connection with the IWS Acquisition, Pason incurred \$0.4 million in transaction costs, of which \$0.03 million was incurred in the first quarter of 2024.
-These expenses are recorded within Other income on the Condensed Consolidated Interim Statements of Operations for the nine months ended September 30, 2024.
+The goodwill recognized as part of the IWS Acquisition is attributable to the workforce of the acquired business and the growth opportunities associated with the Company's acquisition of IWS.
+The goodwill is not deductible for tax purposes, and all of the \$124.4 million of goodwill was assigned to Pason's new Completions segment.
+In connection with the IWS Acquisition, Pason incurred \$0.4 million in transaction costs, of which \$0.03 million was incurred in the year ended December 31, 2024.
+These costs are recorded within Other income on the Consolidated Statements of Operations.